Rorisis/DSRNSS_codes/README.md

 ### DSRNSS Training

-Make sure to first download the trained UAWarpC model with the link provided above.
+Make sure to first download the trained UAWarpC model with the link provided [here](https://drive.google.com/drive/folders/1E-6shGVlVRn8DlgV5hCTOANdETOmzwsZ?usp=drive_link).
 Enter the path to the UAWarpC model for `model.init_args.alignment_head.init_args.pretrained` in the config file you intend to run (or save the model to `./pretrained_models/`).

 To train DSRNSS on DarkZurich (single GPU, with AMP) use the following command: